© Freepik

 Linseed oil:With up to 70 percent, linseed oil contains as much of the triple unsaturated omega-3 fatty acid as hardly any other vegetable oil.
 It is rich in magnesium, potassium, and iron.

-Palm oil and palm kernel oil:It has a spreadable consistency at room temperature, is heat stable, long-lasting, and neutral in taste.
-Due to these positive properties, it is used very frequently in the food industry.
+Palm oil and palm kernel oil:It has a spreadable consistency at room temperature, is heat-stable, long-lasting, and neutral in taste.
+Due to these positive properties, it is very frequently used in the food industry.